 To stimulate discussion, we posed the following questions to participants:

 - What critical problems in traditional EDA are not getting the attention they deserve?
 How can these problems be made tractable for academia?

 - What are the most promising emerging technologies to replace or significantly augment silicon?
 Is there one in next 10 years?

 - How can we best leverage the past few decades of EDA investment into new areas and technologies?
 Which are the most appropriate areas and technologies?

 - What can the design automation community (individual researchers, funding agencies, professional society groups) do to jumpstart research in new areas?

 Effective design and problem abstractions, representative design metrics, and actionable benchmarks?
 How do we evaluate if an EDA approach is appropriate, and how much impact it might have?
 What tangible items do we need, and who will create them?

-At the end of the workshop, a report will be prepared which will propose specific action items for academics, industry, funding agencies, and professional society leaders.
-Participants in the workshop are encouraged to propose clear, actionable steps that will help the design automation community address the challenges ahead.
+At the end of the workshop, a report was prepared which proposed specific action items for academics, industry, funding agencies, and professional society leaders.
+Participants in the workshop were encouraged to propose clear, actionable steps that will help the design automation community address the challenges ahead.